 Breeder’s Story

 My first Cavalier King Charles Spaniel was purchased at the pet store.
 I know - big, huge no-no. But, at the time it was the only way I could afford one of these beauties.
 All I knew was I have loved their look and temperament as far back as I can remember.
 I did not think about researching Cavalier King Charles Spaniels...we've had dogs forever and did not do that for any dog.
 Well, I've learned a lot in the last almost 13 years living with the Cavalier King Charles Spaniel from the pet store - Suki.
-She will be 13 January 12, 2024.
-She was diagnosed with MVD at around 6 years old and has been on medicine since then.
-Recently, she was put on the third medicine of the "triple cocktail" for MVD.
-Knowing all that I know now, I am very blessed to have Suki still around.
+Suki turned 13 years old on January 12, 2025.
+She was diagnosed with MVD at around 6 years old was on medicine for her heart from that day on.
+Suki was put on the third medicine of the "triple cocktail" for MVD at age 10.
+My very dear Suki passed on October 19, 2025.
+She did not die of her heart disease…she died from a brain tumor.
+Suki’s last days were very peaceful.
+I was very blessed to have Suki for those years, but there will be a huge hole in my heart forever.
+My main goal is to study for whatever testing I can for Cavaliers and obtain as much knowledge about Cavaliers as I can.
+Suki lived a wonderful life, but I would have loved it if she could have lived years longer, and I will do anything to help that dream come true for everyone’s Cavalier King Charles Spaniel.

 Unfortunately, I have had to learn about some of the diseases common to Cavalier King Charles Spaniels through some of my dogs.
-My Freya (4) was diagnosed with SM (syringomyelia).
+My Freya (6) was diagnosed with SM (syringomyelia) at 18 months old.
 It is a terrible disease.
 Freya participated in an SM study at North Carolina State University College of Veterinary Medicine in Raleigh, North Carolina.
 Here is a link to the study.

 I have also had to learn about MVD (mitral valve disease) to help Suki out.
 Some of my Cavalier King Charles Spaniels qualified to participate in a 7-year long study focusing on the shape of a heart valve at Virginia-Maryland College of Veterinary Medicine in Blacksburg, Virginia.
 Here is a link to that study.